-3.2 Reserve Token Generation
+3.2 Network Token Generation

-CIC Reserve Token generation can be created with reserves in stable tokens from supporter contributions.
-The CIC Reserve Token's main purpose is to seed initial collateral for CICs and not as a speculation tool.
+We envision CIC Network Tokens helping to bootstrap the development of a fully connected ecosystem of tokens that support ecologically responsible and sustainable development.
+Sarafu in Kenya (with no connection to National currency) as an example, is an example of a CIC Network Token.
+The Sarafu supply has no fiat connection and is minted based on the target population.
+Sarafu is given freely to new users and also taxed monthly with a holding fee in Sarafu as a percentage of each user's balance.
+This helps increase circulation and decrease the incentive to hold Sarafu.
+These holding fees are then recirculated to active members on a regular basis and act as a basic income.
+Such a network token could also be added to a liquidity pool containing stable tokens from supporter contributions.
+The CIC Network Token's main purpose is to seed initial collateral for CICs and not as a speculation tool.
 In addition to this market-connecting function, CICs also can reward users for sharing their information with donors to access impact data accrued through transactional records, surveys and audits.
-This data will form a key index that allows international aid organizations to measure impacts

-(see section 3.2.1) and decide if more support is needed or if they should sell off their CICs and move their CIC Reserve Tokens to stake them to another community.
+This data will form a key index that allows international aid organizations to measure impacts (see section 3.2.1) and decide if more support is needed or if they should sell off their CICs and move their CIC Network Tokens to stake them to another community.
 Donors will also be able to offer CICs toward SDG programs with desired impacts, developed by implementers upholding collectively-defined standards (Appendix B).
-The CIC Reserve Token's supply will grow as more reserves (via donations or otherwise) are added to it.
+The CIC Network Token in a liquidity pool with a stable fund can increase in value as more aid funds (via donations or otherwise) are added to it.
 CIC holders will only be enabled to sell a percentage of the growth of their tokens over time out to the network token.

-Contributions by supporters via purchase of CICs go toward developing stable backing (by adding to reserves) increasing the value of CICs while also connecting CICs together.
+Contributions by supporters via purchase of CICs go toward developing stable backing (by adding to the liquidity pool) increasing the value of CICs while also connecting CICs together.
 These CICs can be donated to the community to support SDG-related programs.
 Negative interest rates or demurrage can form a community fund for participatory budgeting as a sustainable local funding mechanism.
 Finally, CIC transaction data combined with local surveys and audits will provide proof of impact accessible for CIC Token holders.